arlonproj/arlon/README.md

 definition of *tool types*.
 Consequently, the list of supported bundle types mirrors ArgoCD's supported set of manifest-producing tools.
 Each bundle is defined using a Kubernetes ConfigMap resource in the arlon namespace.
-Additionally, a bundle can embed the data itself ("inline"), or contain a reference to the data ("ref").
+Additionally, a bundle can embed the data itself ("static bundle"), or contain a reference to the data ("dynamic bundle").
 A reference can be a URL, github location, or Helm repo location.
 The current list of supported bundle types is:

-* manifest_inline: a single manifest yaml file embedded in the resource
+* manifest_static: a single manifest yaml file embedded in the resource
-* manifest_ref: a reference to a single manifest yaml file
+* manifest_dynamic: a reference to a single manifest yaml file
-* dir_inline: an embedded tarball that expands to a directory of YAML files
+* dir_static: an embedded tarball that expands to a directory of YAML files
-* helm_inline: an embedded Helm chart package
+* helm_static: an embedded Helm chart package
-* helm_ref: an external reference to a Helm chart
+* helm_dynamic: an external reference to a Helm chart

 ### Bundle purpose